Toledo vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 2, 2021

 Over/Under Insights

-- Toledo and its opponents have combined for 53 points -- this matchup's over/under -- just once this season.
+- Toledo and its opponents have scored at least 53 points -- this matchup's over/under -- just one time this season.

-- Eastern Michigan's games have gone over 53 points in four of seven chances this season.
+- Eastern Michigan and its opponents have combined to score more than 53 points in four of seven games this season.

-- The combined points per game average of the two teams, 61.3, is 8.3 points greater than Tuesday's over/under.
+- The two teams combine to average 61.3 points per game, 8.3 more than the total in this contest.

-- These two squads combine to surrender 43.2 points per game, 9.8 fewer than this contest's over/under.
+- This contest's over/under is 9.8 points above the 43.2 these two squads combine to surrender per game this season.

-- Rockets games this season feature an average total of 55.2 points, a number 2.2 points higher than Tuesday's over/under.
+- The Rockets and their opponents have scored an average of 55.2 points per game in 2021, 2.2 more than Tuesday's total.

-- In 2021, games involving the Eagles have averaged a total of 56.6 points, 3.6 more than the set total in this contest.
+- The 53-point total for this game is 3.6 points below the 56.6 points per game average total in Eagles games this season.

 Toledo Stats and Trends

-- Toledo has four wins against the spread in eight games this year.

-- The Rockets have covered the spread once this season when favored by 9 points or more (in three chances).
+- The Rockets have been favored by 9 points or more three times this season and covered the spread in one of them.

-- Toledo's games this year have hit the over on one of seven set point totals (14.3%).
+- Toledo's games this year have hit the over one time in seven opportunities (14.3%).

-- Toledo is 3-0 against the spread and 3-1 overall this season when the team puts up more than 24.9 points.
+- Toledo is 3-0 against the spread and 3-1 overall this season when the team records more than 24.9 points.

-- Toledo is 2-0 against the spread and 3-0 overall when the team piles up over 393.3 yards.
+- In games that Toledo picks up over 393.3 yards, the team is 2-0 against the spread and 3-0 overall.

-- The Rockets have turned the ball over two times this season, eight fewer than the Eagles have forced (10).
+- This year, the Rockets have two turnovers, eight fewer than the Eagles have takeaways (10).

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.